kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 There are two types of tracking datasets: [`tracking.MetricsDataSet`](/kedro.extras.datasets.tracking.MetricsDataSet) and [`tracking.JSONDataSet`](/kedro.extras.datasets.tracking.JSONDataSet).
 The `tracking.MetricsDataSet` should be used for tracking numerical metrics, and the `tracking.JSONDataSet` can be used for tracking any other JSON-compatible data like boolean or text-based data.

-Let's set up the following 2 datasets to log our r2 scores and parameters for each run by adding the following in `catalog.yml` under `/conf/base`:
+Set up two datasets to log `r2 scores` and `parameters` for each run by adding the following in the `conf/base/catalog.yml` file:

 ```yaml
 metrics: